Jonathan-LeRoux/overleaf-backup-tool/README.md

 ```bash
 python overleaf_backup.py -b my_backup_dir -r overleaf- -a your_auth_token -t github -n github -c .olauth --verbose
 ```
-There is no hierarchy on Github, so `--remote_path` can be used to specify a prefix to each repository name instead of a path.
-If not specified, the prefix defaults to "overleaf-".
+There is no hierarchy on Github, so `--remote_path` can be used instead to specify a prefix to each repository name instead of a path.
+If not specified, the prefix defaults to `overleaf-`.

 By default, repos will be created for the authenticated user (i.e., under their account).
 If a Github organization name is specified (after `--github-orgname`), then repos will be created in